realityforge/braincheck/README.md

 ![GWT3/J2CL compatible](https://img.shields.io/badge/GWT3/J2CL-compatible-brightgreen.svg)

 Braincheck is a very simple library that you can used to check invariants in code.
 It is designed that these invariant checks can be compiled out in production environments either by the JIT or the GWT compiler.
+Braincheck also super-sources `Objects.requireNonNull(...)` to call `javaemul.internal.InternalPreconditions.checkNotNull(...)` so that these guards can be stripped by configuring the compile-time property `jre.checks.checkLevel` to `DISABLED`.

 ## Quick Start